drzzlio/kms-issuer/SECURITY.md

 ## Reporting a Vulnerability

 If you find a security issue please create a Github Issue and label it "security", we will review it with top priority.
-If you prefer you can send us an email to security_AT_skyscanner.net.